Azure/rhel-jboss-templates/.github/ci/README.md

 - Longer overall execution time but better resource management
 - Includes waiting and monitoring between scenarios
 - Recommended for resource-intensive workloads or debugging

+## Report Generation

+The CI action generates comprehensive reports that include:

+- **Summary Statistics**: Total workflows, success/failure counts including cancelled and timeout scenarios
+- **Detailed Results**: Individual workflow results with duration and status
+- **Execution URLs**: Direct links to workflow runs
+- **Execution Notes**: Information about serial vs parallel execution

+Reports are:
+1. Uploaded as GitHub Actions artifacts
+2. Committed to the `ci` branch in the `ci-report/` directory
+3. Accessible via the repository's CI branch

+### Status Tracking

+The system tracks all execution outcomes:
+- **Success**: Workflows completed successfully
+- **Failure**: Workflows failed during execution
+- **Timeout**: Workflows exceeded the 60-minute timeout limit
+- **Cancelled**: Workflows manually cancelled by users
+- **Other Failed**: Workflows with any other non-success status

+## Error Handling

+The CI action includes robust error handling:
+- **Timeout Protection**: 60-minute maximum wait time per workflow
+- **Retry Logic**: Multiple attempts to find and track workflow runs
+- **Graceful Degradation**: Continues processing other scenarios if one fails
+- **Comprehensive Logging**: Detailed console output for debugging
+- **Failure Detection**: CI workflow fails if any triggered workflow fails, times out, or is cancelled

+## Troubleshooting

+### Common Issues
+1. **Plan file not found**: Ensure the validation plan file exists at the specified path
+2. **Permission errors**: Verify the GitHub token has necessary permissions
+3. **Workflow not found**: Check that target workflows exist and are spelled correctly
+4. **Git errors**: Ensure the repository allows pushes to the `ci` branch
+5. **Invalid file path**: Verify the file path is correct and accessible from the repository root

+### Debug Information
+The CI action provides extensive logging.
+Check the action logs for:
+- Plan file reading and parsing
+- Workflow dispatch responses
+- Workflow run tracking
+- Report generation steps